 Choosing a Medicare Advantage Plan over Original Medicare will also result in the beneficiary’s ineligibility to add a Medicare Supplement Plan.

 There are pros and cons to Medicare Advantage Plans and Medicare Supplement Plans.
-The key is finding a plan that best fits your individual health and financial needs.
+The key is finding a plan that best fits your health and financial needs.

 Medicare Supplement Plans, on the other hand, may have higher monthly premiums.
 But they don’t have a network which allows beneficiaries to go to any hospital and doctor of their choosing.

 Operating without a network can alleviate much stress and surprise out-of-pocket costs when learning that a previous Medicare Advantage Plan in-network doctor is no longer.
-As Medicare Advantage Plan networks often change throughout the year.
+Medicare Advantage Plan networks often change throughout the year.

 Rhode Island Medicare Prescription Drug Plans

+Rhode Island Medicare beneficiaries can add a Medicare Prescription Drug Plan to Medicare.
 There are four aspects to coverage under Medicare Part D; deductibles, initial coverage, coverage gap, and catastrophic coverage.

 When it comes to choosing the best Medicare plan option, beneficiaries should consider their individual financial and medical needs.

 If you have a doctor's preference, a Medicare Supplement and Part D Plan would be best.
 Those under age 65 on Medicare disability or those with Medicare and Medicaid would benefit from a Medicare Advantage plan.